-If you’ve got a job and can afford a home loan then why won’t the banks help you?
+If you’ve got a job and can afford a home loan, why won’t the banks help you?

 With overtime, probation, contractors and agency workers with multiple part time jobs, it isn’t hard to see that most people don’t fit the banks normal rules.